(c) 2024 PillSync.com

 11 Description

 Methylphenidate hydrochloride extended-release capsules (CD) contains methylphenidate hydrochloride, a CNS stimulant.
-The extended-release capsules provide 30% of the dose by the immediate release (IR) component and 70% of the dose by an extended release (ER) component in a single bead type.
+The extended-release capsules comprise both immediate-release (IR) and extended-release (ER) beads such that 30% of the dose is provided by the IR component and 70% of the dose is provided by the ER component.
 Methylphenidate hydrochloride extended-release capsules (CD) is available in six capsule strengths containing 10 mg (3 mg IR; 7 mg ER), 20 mg (6 mg IR; 14 mg ER), 30 mg (9 mg IR; 21 mg ER), 40 mg (12 mg IR; 28 mg ER), 50 mg (15 mg IR; 35 mg ER), or 60 mg (18 mg IR; 42 mg ER) of methylphenidate hydrochloride, USP for oral administration.

 Chemically, methylphenidate hydrochloride, USP is d,l (racemic)-threo-methyl α-phenyl-2-piperidineacetate hydrochloride.
 Its molecular formula is C14H19NO2•HCl.
 Its structural formula is: